AalindG/PatientProject/README.md

 ## Setting up Database

-Set up both the databases using the queries attached with the mail.
+Set up both the databases using the queries mentioned in `/server/config/queries/db_queries.txt`.

 ## Build & Serve

 Run the project using `npm start`.

+## Development server

+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files(Angular only).

+## Testing API

+APIs can be tested on `http://localhost:3000/`